 Cleanliness is perhaps one of the most important parts of caring for paralyzed dogs.
 Because many dogs with paralysis or paresis cannot fully control urination and defecation, messes can happen frequently.
 It's important to keep urine from soaking the coat and staying on the skin.
 The compounds in urine can be very irritating to the skin.
 Urine that remains on the skin can cause a very uncomfortable rash and even lead to a skin infection.
 Feces can cause irritation and sores around the anus and even attract insects.

 Be sure to keep incontinent dogs on an absorbent pad or in a diaper when not being directly supervised.
 Use dog diapers for dogs in carts or those with some mobility.
+Periodically removing diapers for periods of time so that air can get to their skin can be helpful as well.
 Replace diapers and underpads frequently and keep the dog's skin clean and dry.
 Bathe the dog as needed and use baby wipes between baths.
 Do not use zinc oxide diaper rash cream as this can be toxic if ingested.

 Dogs with limited mobility can easily develop pressure sores from lying in the same place for too long.
 Be sure to get your dog up and moving as much as possible. when lying down, ensure the dog has ample padding and is turned to a new position regularly.
 Also bear in mind that a dog may get sores or become dirty from dragging himself along.